christiandibuo/swe_project/README.md

 # swe_project
-This repository was made for the course of software engineer during my bachelor's degree.
+This repository was made for the course of software engineering during my bachelor's degree.